[For University Faculty and Staff] 2026 SD Joint Training Program

 Email: ac-west■tokyu-nasic.jp *Please replace ■ with @.

-(Secretariat: University Consortium Kyoto International Business Department) conducts the “Internship and Work Experience Program for International Students” with the aim of helping international students learn about the appeal of working at a company in Kyoto and to find employment and settle in Kyoto.
+The International Student Study Kyoto Network (Secretariat: University Consortium Kyoto International Affairs Department) offers an internship and work experience program for international students with the aim of helping international students learn about the appeal of working at companies in Kyoto, and to help them find employment and settle in Kyoto.

 We are looking for host companies and organizations that can accept international students in this program.
 Companies and organizations that are already working to recruit international students, as well as companies and organizations that are considering hiring international students for the future, are encouraged to consider participating in this program.